There have been more dramatic changes in the retail industry this century than RuPaul’s costumes in an episode of Drag Race.

 The idea then was Amazon-style warehouses where hundreds of thousands of products could be stored and dispatched – something a bricks-and-mortar store could never do – giving shoppers more choice than they could possibly handle.

-Of course, Bezos’s Amazon continues to slay in the world of e-commerce and, as of 2020, the company holds the highest global brand valuation.
+Of course, Bezos’s Amazon continues to thrive in the world of e-commerce and, as of 2020, the company holds the highest global brand valuation.

 The modern D2C brand is considerably more refined, well thought out and doing extremely well.